-If you’ve been bit by a tick, you may start to experience Lyme disease symptoms typically anywhere from 2-30 days after the initial bite.
+If you’ve been bitten by a tick, you may start to experience Lyme disease symptoms anywhere from 2-30 days after the initial bite.
 Lyme disease is a clinical diagnosis, meaning that your treating physician will take into account your past medical history and your current symptoms.
 Additional laboratory tests can be run to determine a Lyme diagnosis, though many tests currently being administered by general practitioners are not very reliable.
 Many experts believe that less than 25% of patients with early Lyme disease and less than 10% with chronic Lyme are being properly diagnosed.

-Early Lyme Disease Symptoms:
+Early Lyme Disease Symptoms Can Include:

 • Bullseye rash (rash occurs in

 • Flu-like symptoms

 • Headaches, especially at

 • Stiff neck